-We offer clients the opportunity to discuss their case with an experienced personal injury solicitor during a free, no-obligation consultation.
+Want the opportunity to discuss your case with an experienced personal injury solicitor during a free, no-obligation consultation?
 As well as finding out if you are eligible to make a claim for vibration white finger, this is the ideal time to ask any questions about your case and the process of making an injury claim.

 To arrange your free consultation with an experienced solicitor, call free on 0800 678 1410 or enter your details below to receive a call back.